coolwanglu/jservice-docker/README.md

 # About this Repo
-It allowes you to host jservice.io (trivia API) in your own Docker container.
+It allows you to host [jservice.io](https://github.com/sottenad/jService) (trivia API) in your own Docker container.

 # Instructions (need lots of optimization)